-At Brunel University, we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.
+At Brunel University London, we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Employability at Brunel

-The PCC provides a high quality service that acts to benefit students, alumni and employers by supporting the university in developing confident, talented and versatile graduates.
+The PDC provides a high quality service that acts to benefit students, alumni and employers by supporting the university in developing confident, talented and versatile graduates.
 The award winning centre assists in career planning and provides resources and workshops to assist students in honing the skills that will make them employable post graduation.
-The PCC’s links with employers also enables them to create invaluable networking opportunities at careers fairs and workshops, where industry experts are on hand to give knowledgeable and career specific advice.
+The PDC’s links with employers also enables them to create invaluable networking opportunities at careers fairs and workshops, where industry experts are on hand to give knowledgeable and career specific advice.

 We pioneer sandwich placement schemes, proven to produce better quality and more successful graduates, which are offered by almost all academic schools.

 Some schools integrate career advice into their degree programmes in the form of work experience modules, career planning days and networking opportunities.

 There are countless opportunities to get involved in volunteering on campus.
 Students can work at the student union, become a mentor, enrol in an ambassador scheme, get involved in the student newspaper or radio station and much more.